The world is growing up.

 The truth.

-We only get one chance at life, and sitting at the children's table living as a petulant child tyrant is a sad existence.
+We only get one chance at life, and sitting at the children's table, living as a petulant child tyrant, is a sad existence.

 A sad existence for the child and the parents.

-These representatives of ours whine, they stomp their feet, they cry out, these Senators are throwing a tantrum because they refuse to do the chore that they were sent to elected Office to do.
+These representatives of ours whine, they stomp their feet, they cry out, and these Senators are throwing a tantrum because they refuse to do the chore that they were sent to elected Office to do.

 He has an expectation that his world cannot be challenged.